 In the original Alone in the Dark, you need two small mirrors to defeat the Nightgaunts at the top of the stairs and proceed further into the game.
 If a monster attacks you just once while you are carrying the mirrors, then they will shatter and are Lost Forever.
 There are only two mirrors in the entire game.
 Without both of them intact, the game is unwinnable.

-Two other possible unwinnable situations are neglecting to unlock the passage back into the basement so you can get back after the bridge collapses, and running out of fuel for the oil lamp, which you need to reach and defeat the Final Boss.
+Two other possible unwinnable situations are neglecting to unlock the passage back into the basement so you can get back after the bridge collapses (depending on what version you're playing,) and running out of fuel for the oil lamp, which you need to reach and defeat the Final Boss.

 The second game has a bullet-proof vest which reduces damage and keeps Carnby from getting stun-locked.
 It has limited durability, and if you break it before an area where you must fight off multiple gun-wielding enemies at once, all you'll be able to do is watch Carnby in a Santa suit repeatedly flinch and then fall down dead.